lindbrook/packageRank/README.md

 This functionality depends on R’s ability to to compute your clock time and time zone (e.g., Sys.time()).
-My understanding is that there may be operating system or platform related issues that could affect this.
+My understanding is that there may be operating system or platform specific issues that could affect this functionality.

 #### timeout